Quick Fix Summary

 How do I know if my TV picture tube is bad?

 Blurry areas on the screen are your first clue.
-These often show up as circular bluish-green spots or one big blob.
-They usually mean magnetic interference has messed with the tube.
+Usually show up as circular bluish-green spots or one big blob.
+Generally means magnetic interference’s messed with the tube.

 How do you test a CRT tube?

 Look inside the tube neck near the base pins.
 You should see one or more circular spots—silvered, shiny, or slightly darkened.
-These are normal and show the tube’s vacuum is intact.
+These are normal and mean the vacuum’s intact.
 If they’re all white instead, air got in and the tube’s toast.

 How color images are formed in tube televisions?